 Retailers get ready!
 The countdown has started to the new general data protection regimePrint publication

-With only a little over 12 months to go until the new EU General Data Protection Regulation (GDPR) takes effect on 25 May 2018, Walker Morris’ Gwendoline Davies, a specialist in commercial dispute resolution in the retail sector, and Vikki Hoyle, a specialist in data protection regulation, explain what the changes mean for retailers and why it’s important to implement a compliance strategy now.
+With only a little over 12 months to go until the new EU General Data Protection Regulation (GDPR) takes effect on 25 May 2018, Walker Morris’ Gwendoline Davies, a specialist in commercial dispute resolution in the retail sector, Jeanette Burgess and Andrew Northage, specialists in data protection regulation, explain what the changes mean for retailers and why it’s important to implement a compliance strategy now.

 A new regime for all